Ash-codes18/Lpu-colab-CPP-DSA-Soln/README.md

 2. Copy the solution.

-3. Open the answers.txt file.
+3. Open the answer.txt file.

 4. Paste the solution and save the file (use Ctrl + S).